TRossen89/Portfolio/README.md

 Welcome to my project portfolio.
 This repository serves as an overview of a selected portion of the projects I’ve worked on — both personal, professional and school related.
 Some are still in progress, while others are complete or in use.

 Feel free to browse the ones available publicly.
 For any private projects, I’m happy to grant access upon request.
+While I can’t share code for some of my work at Danske Spil, I include them to provide insight into the kind of real-world challenges I’ve solved, and the technologies I’ve worked with in a professional setting.
+I’m happy to discuss any of these in more detail during a conversation or interview.

 <br>